ManchesterBioinference/GPcounts/README.md

 # GPcounts
-GPcounts is Gaussain process regression package for count data with negative binomial and zero-inflated negative binomial likelihoods described in the paper "Gaussian process modelling of count data with application to bulk and single-cell RNA-Seq".
+GPcounts is Gaussain process regression package for count data with negative binomial and zero-inflated negative binomial likelihoods described in the paper "Gaussian process modelling of temporal and spatial counts data from RNA-seq experiments".

 ## Installation:
 1. Create and active virtual environment: